Cinematic dark mode background asset representing a private digital third space

 Where can I meet people as an adult if I work from home?

-Build repetition outside the house: a class, a gym or run club, volunteering, or a regular co-working day or café.
-Remote work removes the incidental contact an office gives, so it helps to schedule one or two recurring activities that put you near the same people each week.
+Build repetition outside the house on purpose: a class, a run club, volunteering, or a regular co-working day.
+Remote work removes the incidental contact an office used to provide, so one or two scheduled activities have to do that job instead.

 Is it normal to find it hard to make friends as an adult?